+The Report is required to be published annually.
 This document was approved by the Board of Directors on March 7th, 2023.

 For each theme evidence is given on its materiality in relation to the Group activities, the risks connected, the Company’s policies and commitments and the results obtained and monitored using ad hoc indicators capable of representing the results in terms of management.

 The reporting boundary of the data presented in the Report relates to the companies fully consolidated in the consolidation area used for the consolidated financial statements.
 Where this is unavailable, it refers to the scope specified.

 The information and data mainly refer to the year that ended on December 31st, 2022.